skyverma/Fast-moving-object-detection-Tennis-Ball-/README.md

 ## Pre-trained Weights

-If you do not wish to train the model, pre-trained weights are available in the `weights` folder:
+If you do not wish to train the model, pre-trained weights are available in the `Trainded weights` folder:(https://drive.google.com/drive/folders/16qoSbac4ezep6fEctXtZOhk5GbCDc_e4)
 - YOLOv8 weights
 - YOLOv11 weights